asherp/hourly/docs/Compensation.md

 !!! note
     Hourly does not yet support public key signatures, but developers could include a signature in `invoice.itemDesc`

-This creates some interesting consequences, depending on who authors the configuration.
+This has some interesting consequences, depending on who authors the configuration!

-## If compensation is public
+## Market signaling through compensation

-Developer `compensation` can be made public by committing `hourly.yaml` to the master branch of your git repo.
-This implies that the listed developers:

-1. may issue invoices for that repo
-2. may be compensated according to the specified wage

-As a consequence, if the developer is in high demand, there could be a bidding war between projects to attract that developer's attention.
+`compensation` details can be made public by committing `hourly.yaml` to the master branch of your git repo.
+This implies that the listed developers may issue invoices for that repo and might be compensated according to the specified wage.
+So, if a developer is in high demand, there could be a bidding war between projects to attract that developer's attention.

-## If compensation is private
+Conversely, setting your own compensation is an indication of the rates you're offering (and in what currencies).
+This represents the supply side of a fully decentralized labor market, where "order matching" could be done through email!

+## Market signaling through time
-Suppose there is no compensation set in the project's `hourly.yaml` (or you are not listed).
-Developers could issue invoices for any amount, but there is no expectation that maintainers would pay.
-However, there is still a benefit to using hourly!

-1. Your contributions to open source projects can be measured in hours
+Suppose there is no compensation set in the project's `hourly.yaml` (or you are not a listed developer).
+There is still a benefit to using hourly: your contributions to open source projects can be measured *in hours*, thereby demonstrating the value of your time.

-2. It demonstrates how valuable your time on their project is, even if they haven't paid you!
+!!! note
+    Developers could still issue invoices for any amount, but there is no expectation that maintainers would pay (at least not publicly).